Chanel West Coast Sizzles In Blue Bikini On Instagram

 “Daaaaaammmnnn @chanelwestcoast.
 Who’s this gorgeous babe in the bikini,” gushed a third follower.

-“Body of a goddess face from heaven,” raved a follower.
+“Body of a goddess face from heaven,” raved a fourth Instagram user.

-In addition, the bombshell posed in another bikini top five days ago, except that time she wore it with lace-up pants.
-The matching ensemble was light blue and she posed in front of a matching backdrop in a professional studio.
-Chanel stood with her left leg propped out and her hands on her hips as she glanced at the camera with a flirty expression on her face.
+In addition, the bombshell posed in another bikini top five days ago, except that time, she wore it with lace-up pants.
+She was wearing a light blue ensemble for the snap, where she posed in front of a backdrop in a professional studio.
+Chanel stood with her left leg propped out and her hands on her hips, glancing at the camera with a flirty expression on her face.
 She wore her hair slicked back and braided in a tight ponytail.